kaifsiddiquei/GITBOOK/for-projects-developers/customizing-your-experience.md

 ---

-*Ready to explore the DEXGO token?
-Continue to the next section to learn about the $DEXGO token and its utility.*
+*Ready to explore the DecNect token?
+Continue to the next section to learn about the $DecNect token and its utility.*